Muscarinic antagonist with 71-fold selectivity for M1 over M2.

 Citations are publications that use Tocris products.

 Currently there are no citations for Nitrocaramiphen hydrochloride.
 Do you know of a great paper that uses Nitrocaramiphen hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* or download your copy today!